habuka036/wakame-vdc-wiki/en/install-guide.md

 #### Downgrade Ruby

-Unfortunately a bug has recently popped up that causes OpenVZ instances to fail [as discussed on the Wakame Users Group](https://groups.google.com/forum/#!topic/wakame-ug/KVTddkmgq_Q).
+Unfortunately a bug has recently popped up that causes OpenVZ instances to fail [as discussed in Japanese on the Wakame Users Group](https://groups.google.com/forum/#!topic/wakame-ug/KVTddkmgq_Q).
 We expect to have that fixed soon but until then, downgrading Wakame-vdc's ruby package will function as a workaround.

     sudo yum downgrade -y http://dlc.wakame.axsh.jp/packages/3rd/rhel/6/master/wakame-vdc-ruby-2.0.0.247.axsh0-1.x86_64.rpm